The Wind Farm

 The electricity produced by the farm flows through underground cables to a sub-station located on the site.
 From the sub-station the electricity feeds into an existing electricity line for distribution to consumers in the area without the need for any new overhead lines.

-The electricity will be sold through a Power Purchase Agreement.
+The electricity is sold through a Power Purchase Agreement.